Wunyje/gpt-gen/publish/GPT-RK3588 `DTS` code of `csi2` snippets analysis.md

 #include <dt-bindings/pinctrl/rockchip.h>
 ```

 - `rockchip_dts\rockchip\rp-camera-dphy1-ov13855.dtsi`: This file describes the configuration of a camera module that uses the OV13855 sensor and the DW9763 VCM driver on the CSI2 DPHY1 interface.
 It defines some properties for the I2C bus, power domain, pinctrl, GRF, GPIOs, clocks, resets, lens focus, ports, and endpoints.
+There are three other ov13855's dts files: `rp-camera-dcphy0-ov13855.dtsi`, `rp-camera-dphy0-ov13855.dtsi` and `rp-camera-dphy1-ov13855.dtsi`.
 ```dts
 &i2c3 {
 	status = "okay";